 Which Handicap System Should I Use?

-As a member of the EWGA Chicago Metro chapter, you have access to two handicap systems which both provide an USGA Handicap Index.
+As a member of the LPGA Women Who Play - Chicago Metro Chapter, you have access to two handicap systems which both provide an USGA Handicap Index.